MaeRaDP/403_CMPUTPSYCH/Assignment2/README.md

 ## **Dictionary exercises:**
 - Question: How does python determine the length of a dictionary?
   - Answer: The length of about_me dictionary is 4.
-Python counts the number of variables stored in the dictionary.
+Python determines the length of a dictionary by counting the number of variables stored in the dictionary.

 ## **Array exercises:**
 - Question 1: Create an array called "mixnums" composed of 3 integers and 3 floats.
 Print the array.
 What has happened to the array?